A Flare, an Exacerbation, or a Crisis

 To start, a flare is the least severe of the options.
 People with MG tend to have periods of flares and then periods of feeling symptoms ease or lessening quite often, even if we are managed really well with medication.1

 A flare can be mild or it can be brutal.
 Just because it isn’t considered as serious as a crisis doesn’t mean it isn’t awful.
-Although symptoms can be pretty severe, emergency care may not be required if they aren’t affecting swallowing or breathing.
+Although symptoms can be pretty severe, emergency care may not be required.

 Now, a flare can lead to more serious symptoms if we don’t get a handle on it.
 During flares we need lots of rest and possibly even a change in medication.
 All sorts of things can cause flares including heat, fatigue, stress, and illness.
 Flares can be fleeting or they can last weeks or even months.1